drjoschua/nr-litteratur/UU-SAFU.md

     * environment
     * activity

-## Giannoumis (2019b) Implementing Web Accessibility Policy.
+## Giannoumis (2019) Implementing Web Accessibility Policy.
 Case Studies of the United Kingdom, Norway, and the United States

 [Up](#tekster-som-handler-om-samfunnsmessige-aspekter-av-universell-utforming-uu-ass)

-## Giannoumis & Stein (2019b) Conceptualizing Universal Design for the Information Society Through a Universal Human Rights Lens
+## Giannoumis & Stein (2019) Conceptualizing Universal Design for the Information Society Through a Universal Human Rights Lens

 [Up](#tekster-som-handler-om-samfunnsmessige-aspekter-av-universell-utforming-uu-ass)

+Giannoumis & Stein (2019b) introduce three new principles for promoting equal access and use of ICT that puts euqality and non-discrimination as the guiding principles of UD.
+Universal design should:
+1. account for human diversity across all socially disadvatanged groups including people facing multiple forms of discrimination,
+2. eliminate barriers to both accessibility and usability,
+3. promote the participation of user in the design and development of ICT.
+They highlight the importance of regarding UD as as process rather than an outcome.

 ## Giannoumis et al. (2017) Web accessibility and technology protection measures: Harmonizing the rights of persons with cognitive disabilities and copyright protections on the web